 MoneyGram rates the best in the Surfshark study with just eight collection points, but before signing up, be sure to read the fine print regarding security and potential fees for use.

-If you’re paying a bill or buying something online, stick with known vendors, said David Attard, a digital consultant and web designer at Collectiveray.com and a software industry veteran.
+If you’re paying a bill or buying something online, stick with known vendors, said David Attard, owner of Collectiveray.com and a software industry veteran.
 “Avoid using payment apps from unknown developers.
 Only use apps like Google Pay or Apple Pay,” he said.

 We are familiar with some popular dating apps, such as Match.com and eharmony, because of their big advertising programs, but it turns out dating apps are pretty familiar with us, too.
 They aren’t the biggest offenders, though.
 Match.com collects 18 data points and eharmony 16, behind Badoo with 23 and Bumble with 22.